nesterone/sf-eng-init-bazzika/00-bootcamp/03-few-simple-principles/few-simple-principles.md

 #### Exercise 2

-Write expanded overview on how DRY, KISS and YAGNI principles connected together
+Write expanded overview of how DRY, KISS and YAGNI principles connected together

 #### Exercise 3

-Provide 5 imaginary or real examples of Overengineering, for example
+Provide 5 imaginary or real examples of `Overengineering`, for example

 * family sedan that can drive at 300 km/h
 * home video cassette recorder with a projected lifespan of 100 years